EvgenySemenov/SapUi5Utillits/README.md

-# SapUi5Utillits
+# Sap Ui5 Utills

 <h3>Utilites for table</h3>

- <h4>How to 'add to you project'<h4>
+ <h4>How add to you project<h4>
+ 1) Create folder 'utills' in your project and add file TableUtills.js

- 1) Add script src="util/TableUtills.js" in index.html use tag script
+ 1) In index.html add tag script with src="utills/TableUtills.js"

- 2) After that you can use it in controller.
+ 3) After that you can use it in controller.

  Examle:

 	if (typeof(TableUtills.setFilter) !== "undefined") {